 - Note that should you attend Cornell, we will require that you present these original documents to our office

-- 2015 Parent and Student Federal Tax Returns
+- 2016 Parent and Student Federal Tax Returns (Spring Transfer 2018 applicants should submit 2015 tax documents)

 - If the noncustodial parent is re-married, the current spouse’s income information is also required